cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/jupyter.md

 ## <a name="jupyter"></a>__Jupyter Notebook__

-Complete the steps below to setup Beacon Huntress on Jupyter.
+Complete the steps below to set up Beacon Huntress on Jupyter.

 > ### __Note__<br>
-> Beacon Huntress has python dependancies that are required for operation.  __Do not skip steps 5 & 6 from the setup!__
+> Beacon Huntress has Python dependencies that are required for operation.  __Do not skip steps 5 & 6 from the setup!__

 ### <a name="setup"></a>__Juptyer Notebook Setup__
 1) Create a folder in Jupyter called `beacon_huntress`.<br>